 Cipher Suites Used for DTLS

-Again, all signaling connections must be secured via TLS to make security guarantees, so your LiveSwitch Gateway must be running on a server with a trusted SSL certificate, and all traffic to the Gateway must be configured to use secure connections.
+Again, all signaling connections must be secured through TLS to make security guarantees, so your LiveSwitch Gateway must be running on a server with a trusted SSL certificate, and all traffic to the Gateway must be configured to use secure connections.

-See below for the client signaling flow diagram:
+Below is the client signaling flow diagram:

 TURN Traffic Concerns and Secure TURNS

 The percentage of time that WebRTC traffic is established over relay (TURN) varies greatly depending on the network environment.
 For example, TURN may not be required in many home networks, but in more restrictive corporate networks, where symmetric NAT is normal, requiring TURN is far more common.
 In general, LiveSwitch estimates 20%-30% of connections use TURN.

 When connecting to a TURN server, clients are authenticated by username and password.
 Managing these credentials is an application-level security concern.
 LiveSwitch recommends an authenticated API endpoint on your own authentication server to deliver these credentials to the client securely at runtime as requested.